mcharper/nextlify/content/home.md

 ---
 title: Home
 lead1: >
-  I am a senior developer with many years' experience across a range of sectors.
-I work at all levels of the stack using JavaScript frameworks combined with ASP.Net Core and C# at the back end.
-Over the last few years I've worked more at the front end as I enjoy using React and TypeScript.
+  I am a senior full-stack developer with many years' experience across a range of sectors.
+I work now primarily with React and TypeScript with ASP.Net Core / C#.
+In the last few years I've come to prefer front end work, as I enjoy using React.
 lead2: >
-  I also do analysis and design, mentoring and regularly run meetings and customer demos.
-I stay close to development though because I enjoy it.
-I like the flexibility offered by contracting, and the variety of being involved in new projects and meeting new people.
+  I stay close to development because I like it.
+But I also help with analysis and design, mentoring and regularly run meetings and customer demos.
+I've worked as a contractor for 25 years and like the flexibility and variety it offers.
+As a result I can adapt quickly to new technologies and projects.
 showcasedProjectCodeName: jlr_icreate
 showcasedTestimonialClientName: fmg
 status: